top of page

 Branson, Mo.

-The city also shines brightly with various drive-through Christmas light displays, including the two-and-a-half-mile Trail of Lights at Shepherd Hills, Branson’s longest-running holiday lights, celebrating over 30 years.
+The city also shines brightly with various drive-through Christmas light displays, including the two-and-a-half-mile Trail of Lights, through Jan.
+1, 2024, at Shepherd Hills, Branson's longest-running holiday lights, celebrating over 30 years.

 Eureka Springs, Ark.

-The eclectic historic town turns up the charm during the holiday season with such festivities as the drive-through light display at the Great Passion Play and the attraction’s Snow Train Village, said to be the largest train village display in the South.
-There’s also the Holiday Window Decorating Contest, where merchants decorate for the holidays and your vote.
+The eclectic historic town turns up the charm during the holiday season with such festivities as the drive-through light display at the Great Passion Play and the attraction's Snow Train Village, said to be the largest train village display in the South.
+There's also the Holiday Window Decorating Contest, through Dec.
+16, where merchants decorate for the holidays and to win your vote.

 Hotel properties get in on the fun as well.
-For example, the 1886 Crescent Hotel & Spa, hosts the Christmas Tree Forest with over 30 decorated trees and other activities throughout the season.
+For example, the 1886 Crescent Hotel & Spa hosts the East Lawn Christmas Tree Forest, Dec.
+2 -31, featuring over 30 decorated trees and other activities throughout the season.
 The glowing Basin Park Hotel offers a wealth of seasonal fun, too.

 San Antonio, Texas

-Discover the heart of the city’s holiday spirit on the River Walk with over 100,000 lights draping the bald cypress tree shining from sundown to sunrise every day until the first weekend following in January.
-And then there’s the Ford Holiday Boat Caroling and Ford Fiesta de las Luminaries, featuring over 2,000 luminaries.
+Discover the heart of the city's holiday spirit on the River Walk as over 100,000 lights drape the bald cypress tree, shining from sundown to sunrise every day until the first weekend following in January.
+And then there's the Ford Holiday Boat Caroling, Nov.
+24 - Dec.
+23, and Ford Fiesta de las Luminaries, Dec.
+2 - 17, featuring over 2,000 luminaries.

-San Antonio glows citywide from the Alamo Lights to Light the Way at the University of Incarnate Word to Lightscape at San Antonio Botanical Gardens to Natural Bridge Caverns.
-Oh, and speaking of the caverns, don’t miss the caroling in the chambers of Texas’ largest underground cavern.
+San Antonio glows citywide from the Alamo Lights, Nov.
+24 - Jan.
+2, 2024, to Light the Way at the University of Incarnate Word, through Jan.
+6, 2024, to Lightscape at San Antonio Botanical Gardens, through Jan.
+1, 2024, to Natural Bridge Caverns, Dec.
+2-3, 9-10, 15-23 and 26-30.
+Oh, and speaking of the caverns, don't miss the caroling in the chambers of Texas' largest underground cavern.

 Grapevine, Texas

-Merriment ranges from historical activities at Nash Farm to traditional experiences in the Grapevine Christmas Village to the whimsical with classic Christmas cartoons and crafts at Lancaster Theatre.
-And, of course, there are lights and decorations throughout, including a Merry & Bright Christmas Drone Show.
+Merriment ranges from shopping at the Grapevine Christmas Market, Nov.
+25 - 36, Dec 2- 3, 9 -10 and 16-23, to historic activities at the Elf Adventure to the whimsical with classic Christmas cartoons and crafts at Lancaster Theatre.
+And, of course, there are lights and decorations throughout.

 Gaylord Texan Resort and Great Wolf Lodge are also in on the holiday fun.
-Gaylord Texan presents Lone Star Christmas with light shows, trees, themed entertainment, and more.
-Frolic in the daily indoor snow showers during Great Wolf Lodge’s Snowland.
-There are also seasonally themed crafts, holiday stories and much more.
+Gaylord Texan offers Christmas at Gaylord Texas, through Dec.
+31, with light shows, trees, themed entertainment, and more.
+Frolic in the daily indoor snow showers during Great Wolf Lodge's Snowland, Nov.
+24 - Jan.
+8, 2024.
+There are also seasonally-themed crafts, holiday stories and much more.

 Natchitoches, La.

-The oldest city in Louisiana is home to the Christmas Festival of Lights, ranked by Yahoo!
-Travel as the third “Best Holiday Light Show,” behind Rockefeller Center and Disney Land.
+The oldest city in Louisiana is home to the Christmas Festival of Lights, through Jan.
+6, 2024, ranked by Yahoo!
+Travel as the third "Best Holiday Light Show," behind Rockefeller Center and Disney Land.

-Over 300,000 lights illuminate downtown Natchitoches, with over 100 lighted set pieces placed along the Cane River.
-Interesting tidbit, some pieces appeared in the 1989 movie, “Steel Magnolias,” filmed in Natchitoches.
+Over 300,000 lights illuminate downtown Natchitoches, and over 100 lighted set pieces sit along the Cane River.
+Interesting tidbit: some appeared in the 1989 movie, "Steel Magnolias," filmed in Natchitoches.
 One of the longest-running holiday celebrations in America, clocking in at six weeks, it has everything, from tours to markets and more.

-Natchitoches and Christmas Festival of Lights is a stop along Louisiana Holiday Trail of Lights that showcases eight of the state’s jolliest cities.
+Natchitoches and Christmas Festival of Lights is a stop along the Louisiana Holiday Trail of Lights, showcasing eight of the state's jolliest cities.

 New Orleans

-Whether it’s coming off the illumination from the light displays at the Celebration in the Oaks in City Park, the glow of the bonfires on the levees that assist Papa Noel, or the shine from the elaborate decor in hotel lobbies, New Orleans shimmers during the holiday season.
+Whether it's coming off the illumination from the light displays at the Celebration in the Oaks, through Dec.
+30, in City Park, the glow of lights at LUNA Fete Luminarium: DAEDALUM, Dec.
+7 - 10, or the shine from the elaborate decor in hotel lobbies, New Orleans shimmers during the holiday season.

 The Crescent City goes all out for the holidays with activities and events.
-Start the day by checking out the neighborhoods’ festive decorations, followed by ice skating (and more) at ChristmasFest NOLA.
-The next day, enjoy a concert at St. Louis Cathedral and indulge in a Réveillon (REV-ee-on) Dinner, a New Orleans tradition that dates back to the 19th century.
-The possibilities for holiday fun are endless.
+Check out neighborhoods' festive decorations, enjoy a concert at St. Louis Cathedral, various dates, and indulge in a Réveillon (REV-ee-on) Dinner, a New Orleans tradition dating back to the 19th century.
+Complete the holiday experience with ice skating (and more) at ChristmasFest NOLA, Dec.
+21 - 30.

 Natchez, Miss.